Get Support for ToneDexter

 - The Band – contact disc mounted with elastic band around waist of bass.
 Not tested.

-- K1, K4 – 1 or 4 brass sensors mounted bridge face.
-Not tested.
-May have issues.
+- K1, K4 – 1 or 4 brass sensors mounted to bridge face.
+Not an ideal location, but some users report excellent results nonetheless.

 - David Gage